One of the harder things to do is to write about oneself.

 If you’d like to learn more about me, feel free to browse my profile on LinkedIn, peruse by biographical sketch, and explore additional details from my CV, which are beyond my resume and include articles and publications, guest lectures, invited keynotes and presentations, panels and roundtables, posters, presentations, professional development, projects and grants, review and advisory activities, teaching and training, and workshops and seminars.

-Having worked in or around higher education for longer than I spent growing up in my childhood home allowed me to develop a rather interesting perspective on higher education and information technology in academe.
-As a result, some of my work-related interests include developing physical and virtual collaborative technology environments (which includes the relationship of people, technology and space), exploring new and non-traditional avenues for building inter-organizational relationships, and investigating personal, social, and shared technologies as alternatives to the desktop/server status quo.
+Some of my work-related interests include developing physical and virtual collaborative technology environments (which includes the relationship of people, technology and space), exploring new and non-traditional avenues for building inter-organizational relationships, and investigating personal, social, and shared technologies in a cloud-driven world.
 To put it another way, accomplish what my University of Chicago staff characterized in its overall unit vision – create an organization that balances stability with innovation.
 This notion is coupled with looking forward at what will impact us tomorrow and the continual organizational evolution that must occur to meet the set of challenges that will arrive the day after tomorrow.

 My personal interests include film and video, music production as the artist Thirty Second Complex, photography (gear and kit, images and galleries) as well as tinkering with and driving around in my BMW roadster.
 And yes, I am a fan of Star Trek and James “Scotty” Doohan is my favorite character in the series.
 I’m glad I had a chance to meet him.
 What a wonderful man.